 Where is Palliative Care Provided?

-Care teams may provide palliative care in different settings based on the patient’s wants and medical needs.
-This includes hospitals, specialized clinics, hospice facilities, other long-term care facilities, nursing homes, and the patient’s residential home.
+Care teams may provide palliative care in different settings based on the patient’s wants and specific medical needs.
+This may include:

-But in most cases, patients or their family members choose to get palliative care in the patient’s own home.
-This way, the patient can get the highest comfort and medical care while surrounded by loved ones.
+In most cases, patients or their family members choose to get palliative care in the patient’s home.
+This way, the patient can get the highest level of support and medical care while surrounded by loved ones in the comfort of their own home.

 5 Stages of Palliative Care

 This type of medical life care consists of five different stages.
-Here’s an in-depth explanation of each of the five stages so you or your loved one can understand palliative care better.
+Here’s an in-depth explanation of each of the five stages so you or your loved one can better understand the role of palliative care.

 Stage One: Stable

-The first phase of palliative care involves planning and creating a treatment plan suitable for your or your loved one’s condition.
-The patient and their family will work closely with the care team to identify the physical and medical needs of the patient.
-Some of the palliative care professionals you’ll get to work with include:
+The first phase of palliative care involves designing and creating a treatment plan suitable for the patient’s specific condition.
+The patient and their family will work closely with the care team to identify the physical and medical needs of the patient and who can best provide the necessary care.
+This may involve several palliative care professionals, including:

 - Registered nurses and other healthcare workers